BN-Pool: Bayesian Nonparametric Pooling for Graphs: Bayesian Nonparametric Pooling for Graphs

-We propose a novel soft-clustering pooling operator whose \texttt{SEL} function addresses the main drawbacks of existing soft-clustering methods by learning, for each graph $i$, a pooled graph with a variable number of supernodes $K_i$.
-We refer to our proposal as \gls{bnpool} since it is grounded in the Bayesian non-parametric theory.
-In the following, we present the method by considering only a single graph to ease the notation.
+We propose \gls{bnpool}, a novel soft-clustering pooling operator grounded in the Bayesian nonparametric theory.
+The \texttt{SEL} function of \gls{bnpool} addresses the main drawbacks of existing soft-clustering methods by learning, for each graph $i$, a pooled graph with a variable number of supernodes $K_i$.

+\gls{bnpool} assumes that the observed graph structure can be explained by a latent partition of its nodes.
+In other words, it assumes that the input adjacency matrix $\mA$ is generated by an underlying process where each node belongs to a (hidden) cluster, and the probability of finding an edge depends on these cluster memberships.
+To avoid fixing the number of clusters in advance, \gls{bnpool} places a \gls{dp} prior over the cluster assignments, allowing the model to adaptively determine the number of clusters needed for each graph.
+Once the generative model is defined, the \texttt{SEL} operator is implemented by performing Bayesian inference: we estimate the posterior distribution of node-to-cluster assignments given the observed graph and node features.
+This posterior provides soft membership scores that drive the pooling operation.

+To ease the notation, we present the method by considering only a single graph.
+The pseudo-code in Python for implementing all the main operations in \gls{bnpool} is reported in \appref{app:imp_details}.